windmill-labs/windmilldocs/docs/integrations/clickhouse.md

 :::tip

-Find some pre-set interactions with Clickhouse on the [Hub](https://hub.windmill.dev/integrations/clickhouse).
+Find some pre-set interactions with ClickHouse on the [Hub](https://hub.windmill.dev/integrations/clickhouse).

-Feel free to create your own Clickhouse scripts on [Windmill](../getting_started/00_how_to_use_windmill/index.mdx).
+Feel free to create your own ClickHouse scripts on [Windmill](../getting_started/00_how_to_use_windmill/index.mdx).

 :::